 “You want to what?!”
 “Listen, Krea, it’s because I really think he’s going to anyway—” Alston began.
 “So because you’re sure Quinn is going to do it anyway, you’re going to stop protesting and just help him?
 That’s how you keep your friend safe, by helping him plot his own death march?”
 “When you say it […]Read more "What the Wall Told"

 Shadows drifted over the table, flickering on and off with the fire.
-The spiced cider warmed Alston down to his toes.
+The mead warmed Alston down to his toes.
 It was cold outside.
 Alston looked across the table at his friend.
 “You don’t know what it’s like,” Alston said.
 “I may be brand new here too, but I’ve learned about it before.”
-Quinn […]Read more "Race to Verdou Fountain: The Tavern"
+Quinn was […]Read more "Race to Verdou Fountain: The Tavern"

 Tara pulled into the parking space at Johnson’s Grocery and jumped out of her car, tossing her keys in her handbag and slamming the door.
 She had to hurry if she wanted to get home in time for the latest episode of Game Plan.
 That’s when she saw him—Jay-Jay across the street with his mom—and smiled […]Read more "Variable Part 4–Reset"